Ground Beef Taco Empanadas

 - Bake 14 to 18 minutes or until golden brown and filling is hot.
 Serve warm with salsa verde sauce and pico de gallo on the side.

-- If you’d like to add a little heat to your Ground Beef Taco Empanadas, try substituting Old El Paso™ Shredded 3 Pepper Cheese Blend for the Old El Paso™ Shredded Mexican Style 4 Cheese Blend in this recipe.
+- Want Ground Beef Taco Empanadas with a little heat?
+Substitute Old El Paso™ Shredded 3 Pepper Cheese Blend for the Old El Paso™ Shredded Mexican Style 4 Cheese Blend called for in this recipe.

-- We liked these homemade taco empanadas with Old El Paso™ Creamy Salsa Verde Sauce, but if you prefer, either Old El Paso™ Creamy Queso Sauce or Old El Paso™ Zesty Ranch Sauce would also be delicious.
+- These homemade ground beef empanadas taste delicious when served with Old El Paso™ Creamy Salsa Verde Sauce, but you can swap in Old El Paso™ Creamy Queso Sauce or Old El Paso™ Zesty Ranch Sauce if preferred.

-- When enclosing the filling in the pie dough, be careful not to pull or stretch the dough, which may cause the taco empanadas to crack in the baking process.
+- Be careful not to pull or stretch the pie dough while folding the dough over the filling, as this may cause your empanadas to crack during the baking process.

-- Apple Empanadas Mini Taco Bowls are an open-faced empanada recipe using Old El Paso™ Mini Flour Tortilla Taco Bowls .
-Enjoy filling them with the perfect fall apple cinnamon dessert mix.
+- Try out this recipe for sweet Apple Empanadas Mini Taco Bowls , made with Old El Paso™ Mini Flour Tortilla Taco Bowls and a delicious apple cinnamon dessert filling.